Huli-huli chicken

-Huli-huli chicken is a grilled chicken dish in Hawaiian cuisine, prepared by barbecuing a chicken over mesquite wood, and basting it with a sweet huli-huli sauce.
+Huli-huli chicken is a grilled chicken dish in Hawaiian cuisine, prepared by barbecuing a chicken on a revolving spit (in Hawaiian: hulihuli reduplicated from huli 'turn') over mesquite wood, and basting it with a sweet huli-huli sauce.

 History

 In 1954, Ernest Morgado, a naval intelligence officer during World War II, and Mike Asagi, a chicken farmer, founded the Pacific Poultry Company in ʻEwa, Hawaii.
 The next year, at a meeting with farmers, Morgado and Asagi first barbecued chicken in a teriyaki-like sauce, Morgado's mother's recipe.
 After seeing its popularity, Morgado began cooking huli-huli chicken at fundraisers.
 Millions of dollars have been raised over the years for charities by selling huli-huli chicken, according to Morgado's stepson.
 Fundraisers at churches and schools selling huli-huli chicken were common around Hawaii for many years.

-Huli is the Hawaiian word for 'turn'.
-As the dish was originally made on a grill with a makeshift spit, onlookers shouted "huli" when the chickens were to be rotated, cooking and basting the other side.
+As the dish was originally made on a grill with a makeshift spit, onlookers shouted huli ("turn" in Hawaiian) when the chickens were to be rotated, cooking and basting the other side.
 Morgado, through the Pacific Poultry Company, trademarked "huli-huli" in 1967.

 Morgado became famous with his huli-huli chicken recipe.
 He served on the Hawaii Board of Agriculture, was appointed honorary vice consul of Portugal, and was awarded the Honolulu Portuguese Chamber of Commerce's "Council's Cup" in 1981.
 Later, beginning in 1986, Morgado bottled and sold huli-huli sauce in stores.

 Today, huli-huli chicken can be found around Hawaii, in restaurants, road-side stands, mini-marts and drive-ins.
 At many locations, chicken are cooked on racks en masse and sold.